jundl77/famshare/README.md

 ---

+#### Change Upload Directory

-* Change upload directories on the server (where uploaded files are saved):
+Change the directories where uploaded files are saved:

  ```
     1. Go to /config/client/server_config.js